cimt-ag/data_vault_pipelinedescription/documentation/deletion_detection_catalog.md

     - HK_ prefix indicates the hash key of a hub
     - LK_ prefix indicates the hash key of a link
 - table names of satellites begin with the table name of their parent
-- table names of links contain all table names of the hubs, that are connected by the
+- table names of links contain all table names of the hubs, that are connected by them